-Humanure Handbook 4th Edition
+Humanure Handbook 4th Ed.

 The Humanure Handbook (4th edition) Shit in a Nutshell

 By Joseph Jenkins, 2019.
 300 pages, 91 illustrations, indexed.
 ISBN-13: 978-0964425880.
 6”X9” paperback.
-Free shipping in the continental USA (Alaska and Hawaii not included).

 The previous editions won numerous awards, including the Independent Publisher Outstanding Book of the Year Award, deemed the book "Most Likely to Save the Planet.”
 The book has been mentioned on such diverse media outlets as: NPR, BBC, CBC, Howard Stern, The Wall Street Journal, Playboy Magazine, the History Channel, Tree House Masters, and many other national and international venues.